About MISD

 District Details

-MISD has six campuses, Malakoff Elementary School (Head Start/PreK-4th grade), Tool Elementary School (PreK-4th grade), Malakoff Intermediate School (5th- 6th grades), Malakoff Junior High (7th-8th grade), MHS (9th-12th grades), and MAP (Malakoff Alternative Placement).
+MISD has six campuses: Malakoff Elementary School (Head Start/PreK-4th grade), Tool Elementary School (PreK-4th grade), Malakoff Intermediate School (5th- 6th grades), Malakoff Junior High (7th-8th grade), MHS (9th-12th grade), and MAP (Malakoff Alternative Placement).

-The MISD Superintendent is Don Layton, and the MISD Parent Liason is Cynthia Bray (Administration Office, 903-489-1152).
+The MISD Superintendent is Dr. PJ Winters, and the MISD Parent Liaison is Cynthia Bray (Administration Office, 903-489-1152).

 A Brief History of MISD